intellltech/interview-QA/rust.md

 164. ### What is the unwrap method in Rust?

+unwrap() is a method provided by Rust programming language's standard library that can extract the value inside an Option or Result type while also propagating any potential errors that might have occurred.

+In Rust, the ‘Option’ and ‘Result’ types are used extensively to handle situations where a value may or may not be present or an operation can fail due to some error.
+To access the value inside an ‘Option’ or ‘Result,’ you need to use one of several methods provided by these types, such as unwrap(), expect(), map(), match, etc.
 We use the unwrap method to get the output of the result and option enums operations.
 If any error, such as None or Err, is thrown while running this method, the program will stop its execution.
 That’s why it is important to handle this method carefully.
     **[⬆ Back to Top](#questions)**